nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_provider_guidance.md

 Retrieval of documents/records is achieved through an HTTP GET request.
 See the [Retrieval Read Interaction](retrieval_interaction_read.html) page for details of the requirements for responding to an HTTP GET request for retrieval.

-## Provider endpoint and interaction ID registration
+## Provider Endpoint and Interaction ID Registration

 Endpoints for retrieval must be registered on the Spine Directory Service (SDS).
 For the Beta phase, this will be done by the NHS Digital Deployment Issue and Resolution (DIR) team following completion of assurance.